Photo courtesy ASMP member David Hume Kennerly

 The Foundation has launched a new program of fiscal sponsorship that supports projects by partnering with individuals and entities to administer donations under its non-profit 501(c)3 status.

-The Foundation is currently a fiscal sponsor for a photographic project called The Face of Immokalee by a local Florida photographer.
+The Foundation is currently a fiscal sponsor for a photographic project called The Face of Immokalee by local Florida photographer Michelle Tricca.
 This collaborative public art will create a visual metaphor on building walls and semi-trailer trucks, portraying the people and soul of Immokalee, an under served, under recognized agricultural community in privileged Collier County, Florida.

 For more information about the Fiscal Sponsorship Program, contact ASMP Foundation Chair, Michael Shay.